Volunteer as a Hospice Neighbour

 • Dropping in for a cup of tea and a chat

-• Helping with the shopping, light housework or gardening
+• Helping with shopping or light housework

 • Sitting with someone to allow a family member to go out for a break